-This wonderfully easy Chocolate Mousse is made with just a few ingredients.
+This easy Chocolate Mousse recipe is made with just a few ingredients.
 It’s such an elegant dessert that’s sure to please any chocolate lover!

 Okay, chocolate lovers.
 Get ready to fall in love with this amazingly easy Chocolate Mousse!
 If you don’t read any of the details and tips below, I want to make sure you know that this is one of the quickest, easiest chocolate desserts you could ever hope to make.
 And it’s SO good!